jbon/mechatronics-design-project/SolutionExercise6.md

 - Instead of cutting alternatively along x or y, we "can find in which of the two dimensions the points have a larger spread, and then find the median point along that dimension." (solution from Guy Blelloch, Carnegie Mellon University, School of Computer Science, from his lecture "[Parallel and Sequential Data Structures and Algorithms](http://www.cs.cmu.edu/afs/cs/academic/class/15210-f12/www/lectures/lecture04.pdf)")
 - we use the adjacencyMatrix to identify which magnets have already been linked two times
 - we use the adjacencyMatrix to identify both magnets to link to close the loop
+- instead of creating open paths, we create closed paths from the begining on, and we reopen them to merge paths

 ```
 function adjacencyMatrix = divideAndConquer(groupOfMagnets of size n)